-Join us for our 19th Annual Tour of Arts + Industry this September 11 + 12
+We’re excited for the 20th anniversary Annual Tour of Arts + Industry this September 2022!

-It’s back… the Ravenswood ArtWalk (RAW) Tour of Arts and Industry is a weekend-long celebration of our local creative community this September 11 and 12!
-Stretching from Lawrence south to Waveland along Ravenswood Ave, the ArtWalk will include open studios and galleries, pop-up performances and activations, and an outdoor arts market featuring over 50 local artists.
+It’s back… the Ravenswood ArtWalk (RAW) Tour of Arts and Industry is a weekend-long celebration of our local creative community.
+Stretching from Lawrence south to Waveland along Ravenswood Ave, the ArtWalk includes open studios and galleries, pop-up performances and activations, and an outdoor arts market featuring over 50 local artists.

 There’s a lot to see and do in our 2-day neighborhood arts tour.
 Come explore Ravenswood as we showcase the unique hub of creative practices that exists here.
 The arts tour runs along Ravenswood Ave, parallel to the CTA Brown line and accessible by the UP-N Metra Line at Ravenswood.
 Ample bike parking is available; free parking is available in Ravenswood.